WolframResearch/LibraryLinkUtilities/docs/modules/function_arguments.rst

 ===========================================

 Passing data between Wolfram Language and external C/C++ libraries is a core feature of LibraryLink.
 This is far from a straightforward task, because in
-Wolfram Language everything is an expression and variable's type can change at run time, whereas C and C++ are both statically typed.
+Wolfram Language everything is an expression and variable's type can change at run time, whereas C and C++ variables are statically typed.
 Apart from that, every C/C++ library may define custom data types it uses.

 LibraryLink does the heavy lifting by providing translation between popular Wolfram Language expression types and corresponding C types.
-For instance, when you pass a ``String`` expression to the library function, you will receive a null-terminated ``char*`` in the C code, passing a ``NumericArray`` will yield an object of type ``MNumericArray``.
-There is still some work needed to translate LibraryLink types into external library types.
+For instance, when you pass a ``String`` expression to the library function, you will receive a null-terminated ``char*`` in the C code, or passing a ``NumericArray`` will yield an object of type ``MNumericArray``.

 In practice, what you will receive in a library function as input arguments from Wolfram Language is an array of ``MArgument``, which is a union type::